Nikon Z9 Camera Review

 Short version: avoid XQD cards, and if buffer size is truly important to you, get CFexpress cards with high sustained throughput.

 If you didn’t notice the number equivocation, you need to: I’ve yet to find two cards, even a different size from the same manufacturer, that produce exactly the same number of images to buffer full.
 This has a lot to do with how PCIe works, and how each card accesses its NAND chips.
-You’re going to find more speed variability with XQD and CFexpress, thus my ranges and nominal numbers.
+You’re going to find more speed variability with XQD and CFexpress than you’re used to with older card types, thus my ranges and nominal numbers.
 I’ve run through 10 different CFexpress cards now, and while they often are close to one another in the numbers they produce, there’s quite a bit of variation overall.

 Another interesting anomaly that seems completely unexplainable: try RAW+JPEG!
 This actually increases the buffer for some reason.
 While a fast CFexpress card may hit 80 images with raw only, with RAW+JPEG enabled it'll hit near 120!
 I tried to work out the math of how that might be, but couldn't lock in on a variable that might suggest why you get this increase.

 If that isn’t enough for you, then get out of Lossless compressed NEF (though see my comments further down).
-With many CFexpress cards and a High Efficiency NEF at 20 fps, you’re so far into the thousands of images in the buffer I see it as meaningless to try to get the accurate number for.
+With many CFexpress cards and a High Efficiency NEF at 20 fps, you’re so far into the thousands of images in the buffer I see it as meaningless to try to get an accurate number.

 Likewise, JPEG-only photographers using CFexprss aren’t going to find a problem with the buffer size (except perhaps at 120 fps on really long bursts).
-If you use XQD, the worst case tends to be around 90-100 frame buffer.
+If you use XQD, the worst case tends to be around 90-100 frame buffer for JPEG Large fine.

 I’m perfectly happy with the buffer performance of the Z9.
 (1) I rarely use 20 fps.
 (2) I mitigate things by using the right cards.
 (3) Even with buffer full on the right cards I’m still continuing to get continuous frames out of the camera, just at a lower frame rate.